jmiller84/data_streaming/README.md

 # Data Streaming

-In this module you will learn to:
+In this module you will learn about:

 * Sub Pub systems like Kafka.
 * Streaming with PySpark.